anav5704/anav.dev/src/content/projects/online-pass.md

 id: 1
 title: Online PASS
 description: Online PASS is a real-time, full-stack progressive web application designed to streamline and enhance the peer assisted study sessions at the University of the South Pacific.
+metaDescription: Fullstack internal University Software built using Next JS, TailwindCSS, Prisma, AWS RDS, AWS S3 and Supabase with the frontend and backend hosted on Render.
 repo: https://github.com/anav5702/online-pass
 site: https://opass.anav.dev
 ---